StevensND/ghidra-port-mods-guide/Ghidra/SetupGhidra.md

 Once you have everything set up, **find the folder** where you extracted the ExeFS files and **drag the file named main** to the corresponding folder.
 A window will pop up (this is the SwitchLoader extension).
 Just accept and continue.

 Now open the corresponding main in Ghidra.
 The first time you will get a window asking to analyze the code.
 Analyze it.
 A new popup window will appear.
-Leave all options as they are by default and click on Analyze.
+Leave all options as they are by default and **Enable (Switch) IPC Analyzer too**.
+Finally click on Analyze.

-If you didn't see the pop-up window asking you for analyze or if you closed it by mistake or clicked No, go to Analysis (next to File and Edit) and click Auto Analyze.
+**If you didn't see the pop-up window** asking you for analyze or if you closed it by mistake or clicked No, **go to Analysis** (next to File and Edit) and **click on Auto Analyze**.
 Alternatively you can directly press the "A" key on your keyboard.

 ![imagen](https://i.gyazo.com/569331826e9dd197b7b7dd78234a2f7d.png)

-**Enable (Switch) IPC Analyzer too**.
+**Remember to Enable (Switch) IPC Analyzer too**.
 Let Ghidra analyze the file (as I said before this may take a little or a lot of time depending on the game and the update) so do something else in the meantime and be patient.

-You will know it's finished when you see undefined (1) at the bottom right and no more analysis is being done. **PLEASE ANALYZE ALL THE MAIN FILES REQUIRED before proceeding**.
+You will know that it's over when you see undefined (1) at the bottom right and no more analysis is being done. **PLEASE ANALYZE ALL THE MAIN FILES REQUIRED before proceeding**.
 For the next steps I assume you have already done this.

 ![imagen](https://i.imgur.com/WtpFX1M.png)